- Oral Motor

 Sometimes it helps to create a visual schedule of the exercises and rewards so that they can see the tasks and what is expected of them.
 The predictability of a schedule also helps keep anxiety to a minimum.

 Counting generally works as well.
-Tell the individual you are going to count up to 2, 3, 5, etc. so he can predict when you will be finished.
+Tell the individual you are going to count up to 2, 3, 5, etc. so they can predict when you will be finished (and make sure to actually stop when you say you will).

 While the above methods can certainly be helpful in treating individuals with Sensory Processing Disorder, they are not the only treatment strategies.
 As an SLP, I work closely with the child’s OT to work on sensitivities within the oral cavity and throughout the body.
 The OT also has suggestions on how to incorporate sensory activities into my therapy sessions.
 Treating individuals with oral defensiveness requires a team approach.
 It is important that the SLP, OT, caregiver, and dentist and dietician (if necessary) work together to implement an intervention plan.